TameTimmah/IRMC/README.md

 * Added defaults to irc.yml and made use of the channel list - TheReverend403
 * Added option to toggle nickserv usage - TheReverend403
 * Plenty of success today.
 Let's keep it up - BranicYeti
+* General fixing and cleanup.
+Soon, we can get a release out I should think - BranicYeti